 Unlike a current account, most basic bank accounts do not offer overdraft facilities or chequebooks.

 In addition, most basic bank accounts do not require you to pay in an opening balance or charge any fees for usage.
-However, you should be aware that they can charge hefty fees for unauthorised use.
-For example, they are likely to refuse payments if you have insufficient funds in your account and may charge you a returned payment fee.
+However, there will still be fees for some things, such as overseas and foreign currency payments and cash withdrawals, and CHAPS payments.

-The features, benefits and application criteria they specify will vary from provider to provider, so it is a good idea to compare them to find the one that's right for you.
+The features, benefits and application criteria will vary from provider to provider, so it is a good idea to compare them to find the one that's right for you.

 Prepaid cards operate on the same basis as a basic bank account in that they do not offer you access to credit.

 This means that they are suitable for those with a poor credit history as, unlike applying for a credit card, you won't be credit checked when you apply.
-There are only two reasons your prepaid card application could be turned down: you don’t have a fixed address or proof of identity.
+However, you could still be turned down if you don’t have a fixed address or proof of identity.

-This means you can take advantage of the benefits of shopping online and avoid the drawbacks of carrying large amounts of cash on your person.
+This means you can take advantage of the benefits of shopping online and avoid the drawbacks of carrying large amounts of cash around.

-However, most prepaid cards will charge you when you top up or spend on the card, making them an expensive alternative.
+However, many prepaid cards will charge you when you top up or spend on the card, which can make them an expensive alternative.
 For this reason, you should think about how you need to use the card and compare the features and charges accordingly before you apply.

 Credit unions are community-based versions of building societies, and some offer current account facilities to their customers.